kueihua100/Docs/README.md

 Note
 -------------------------------------
+1.Some knowledge, notes, experiences and ...
-1. Some pictures/texts are just grabbed from others, so the copyright is belong to original creator.
+2.Some pictures/texts are just grabbed from others, so the copyright is belong to original creator.

 # *** Content ***